'Ferrari' cast steps into high gear for red carpet fun at new film's LA premiere

-A classic red carpet premiere welcomed the cast and crew for a film celebrating the iconic racecars, and a man who celebrated those cars.
-Set in 1957, a tumultuous year for Ferrari, it is a story that director Michael Mann had wanted to bring to the screen for a very long time.
+A classic red carpet premiere welcomed the cast and crew for a film celebrating the iconic race cars, and a man who celebrated those cars.
+Set in 1957, a tumultuous year for Enzo Ferrari, it is a story that director Michael Mann had wanted to bring to the screen for a very long time.

 "I've had opportunities to make it over the years, but it would have had to be a lower budget film.
 And this had to be made exactly the right way, or not at all," said Mann.